KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-docker.md

 ## Host Plus Container Integration

 ShiftLeft Inspect can perform code analysis on the host immediately after the target JAR is built by your CI, and before the Docker target image is built.
 For example, if you are using Maven as your build system and Jenkins as the CI, code analysis can be added as a post-build step using the [Exec Maven Plugin](https://www.mojohaus.org/exec-maven-plugin/).
-For example, an excerpt from the `pom.xml` file for the Maven project is
+An excerpt from the `pom.xml` file for the Maven project is

 ```xml
 <plugin>